Navier-Stokes Existence and Smoothness: The Millennium Problem

 History of progress

-- 1845 — Stokes gives the modern derivation from continuum mechanics
+- 1845: Stokes gives the modern derivation from continuum mechanics.

-- 2000 — Clay names it a Millennium Problem
+- 2000: Clay names it a Millennium Problem.

-- Leray (1934): Existence of global weak solutions $u \in L^\infty_t L^2_x \cap L^2_t \dot{H}^1_x$ via compactness.
-Introduced the Leray projector and the concept of turbulent solutions.
+- Leray (1934): Global weak solutions $u \in L^\infty_t L^2_x \cap L^2_t \dot{H}^1_x$ exist, proved via compactness.
+He introduced the Leray projector and the concept of turbulent solutions.
+The starting gun for everything that followed.

 - Hopf (1951): Extended Leray's construction to bounded domains.

-- Ladyzhenskaya–Prodi–Serrin (1960s): Regularity criteria — $u \in L^p_t L^q_x$ with $2/p + 3/q \leq 1$, $q \geq 3$ implies smoothness.
-The critical case $L^\infty_t L^3_x$ resolved by Escauriaza–Seregin–Šverák (2003).
+- Ladyzhenskaya, Prodi, Serrin (1960s): Regularity criteria.
+If $u \in L^p_t L^q_x$ with $2/p + 3/q \leq 1$, $q \geq 3$, then the solution is smooth.
+Escauriaza, Seregin, and Šverák settled the critical case $L^\infty_t L^3_x$ in 2003.

-- Beale–Kato–Majda (1984): Blowup iff $\int_0^{T^*} \|\omega(\cdot,t)\|_{L^\infty} \, dt = \infty$.
+- Beale, Kato, Majda (1984): Originally proved for incompressible Euler: blowup happens iff $\int_0^{T^*} \|\omega(\cdot,t)\|_{L^\infty} \, dt = \infty$.
+Analogous criteria hold for Navier-Stokes.

-- Koch–Tataru (2001): Local well-posedness for small data in $\mathrm{BMO}^{-1}$, the largest critical space where this is known.
+- Koch, Tataru (2001): Local well-posedness for small data in $\mathrm{BMO}^{-1}$.
+This is the largest critical space where well-posedness is known.

 Continue exploring